Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-A VPN connection reroutes and encrypts your internet traffic, ensuring that any data you send or receive is protected en route.
+A VPN connection reroutes and encrypts your internet traffic, ensuring that any data you send or receive is protected en route to the VPN's servers and back.
 Secure VPN connections depend on multiple features, including:

-• Encryption: The process of converting data into code so that third parties cannot make sense of it without an encryption key
+• Encryption: The process of converting data into code so that third parties cannot make sense of it without an encryption key.
+AES 256 is the most common encryption standard used by commercial VPNs

-• Tunnels: Connections that transport encrypted data as it reaches a server or network
+• Tunnels: Refers to the often-encrypted connections that transport data as it reaches a server or network

-• Server network: The amount of available VPN servers that your provider has
+• Server network: The number of VPN servers that your provider has available for its users

-• Kill switch: A feature that will cut your internet connection automatically to maintain your security if your VPN stops working
+• Kill switch: A feature that will cut your internet connection automatically to maintain your security if the VPN stops working

-• DNS leak protection: An additional security feature that makes sure your information doesn't leak onto public servers despite having a VPN connection
+• DNS leak protection: A security feature that ensures your domain name system information doesn't leak onto public Wi-Fi networks and servers despite having a VPN connection

-• Protocols: The rules and instructions of how data gets protected over a private network
+• Protocols: The rules and instructions of how data gets protected over a network

 This is all fine and dandy until you realize that anyone who knows your IP address can trace it back to you and use it to find your location, look into your online activity and potentially steal sensitive information.
-A reliable VPN internet connection solves this problem and provides an added layer of internet security and online privacy.
+A reliable VPN connection solves this problem and provides an added level of security and online privacy.

 Here's how it works: Say you have a slightly embarrassing obsession with back scratchers and don't want the word to get out.
 When you go online to check out the newest makes and models, you'll connect your VPN to the internet.
 The following is what's happening behind the scenes with a basic VPN: